 \subsubsection{Reason Classification}

-The current part of the EWS datasets has data regarding the points of focus for economic assessment.
-The reason classification task is constructed as a task to classify the point of focus from the explanation text.
+The current part of the EWS datasets contains data on the points of focus of economic assessment.
+The reason classification task classifies the point of focus in an explanation text.
 According to the Economic Watcher Survey questionnaire\footnote{\url{https://www5.cao.go.jp/keizai3/watcher/chousahyo.pdf}}, the reason (the point of focus) is selected from 15 items, including ``Others.''
-However, in the actual data, there are labels other than the 15 items due to variations in notation.
-Additionally, even among the 15 items, there are labels that are scarcely included in the data.
+However, in the actual data, labels other than the 15 items exist owing to variations in notation.
+Additionally, even among the 15 items, labels are scarcely included in the data.
 We use only labels that are included in more than 1\% of the train set, and all labels less than 1\% are integrated into the ``Others'' label.
-Table~\ref{tab:stats-reason} shows the statistics of the reason classification task.
-As a result of label filtering, 12 types of labels, including "Others," are used in the task.
+As a result of label filtering, 12 types of labels, including ``Others,'' are used in the task.